mdavis-xyz/staves-typst/docs/docs.typ

   caption: [F Major scale]
 )

-== Harmonic Minor Scale
+== Minor Scale

-The `minor-scale` function is for writing harmonic minor scales.
+The `minor-scale` function is for writing natural and harmonic minor scales.
-The usage is the same as for `major-scale`.
+The usage is the same as for `major-scale`, plus an additional `minor-type` argument.

 === Usage